whiter4bbit/milliseriesdb/README.md

 +----------------+------------+  /
 ```

-Entries within block are stored in non-decreasing order by timestamp.
-The ordering between blocks in maintained non-decreasing as well, so the last entry of the block `i` is not bigger than the first entry of the block `i + 1`.
+Entries within the block are stored in non-decreasing order by timestamp.
+The ordering between blocks is maintained non-decreasing as well, so the last entry of the block `i` is not bigger than the first entry of the block `i + 1`.

 #### Index file